mala-project/mala/docs/source/advanced_usage/trainingmodel.rst

 Lazy loading was already briefly mentioned during the testing of a network.
 To recap, the idea of lazy loading is to incrementally load data into memory so as to save on RAM usage in cases where large amounts of data are involved.
-To use lazy loading, simply enable it by:
+To use lazy loading, enable it by:

       .. code-block:: python